How Safe is Your Data? Tips to Protect Against Data Theft 01/28/2020

 The following are steps that you can take to help protect your business from potential data theft.

-- Create a Password policy - Ensure that all employees use strong passwords.
-By requiring longer passwords that contain letters, numbers and special characters, you can pose a little more resistance against data thieves looking to gain access.
+2. Create a Password policy - Ensure that all employees use strong passwords.
+By requiring longer passwords that contain letters, numbers, and special characters, you can pose a bit more resistance against data thieves looking to gain access.
+Encourage that employees do not use the same passwords on multiple accounts.
+Raise awareness that cybercriminals bank on that to gain unauthorized access into other accounts.
 You should also consider requiring passwords to be changed periodically.
 This can go a long way in the case of any disgruntled former employees.

-- Safely Handle Sensitive Documents - Destroy any sensitive documents that are no longer needed and store necessary documents in a secure/locked container until they are ready to be shredded.
-When it comes time to destroy the documents, assign two or more employees to the task so that there is a system of accountability, and require them to record when the shredding was completed.
+3. Safely Handle Sensitive Documents -Destroy any sensitive documents that are no longer needed and store necessary documents in a secure/locked container until they are ready to be shredded.
+When it comes time to destroy the documents, assign two or more employees to the task so that there is a system of accountability, and require them to record it when the shredding was completed.

-- Protect Your Wireless Network - Use a strong wireless security protocol, such as WPA2/AES.
+6. Protect Your Unsecure Wireless Network - Use a strong wireless security protocol, such as WPA2/AES.
 You may also want to consider limiting access for office visitors, and you should always change wireless passwords any time an employee departs the company.

-- Don't Forget About Your Website - Free CMS platforms, like Drupal or WordPress, frequently release security updates.
-Make sure you're logging-in at least once a week to check for and install any new updates that may come out.
+7. Don't Forget About Your Website - Free CMS platforms like Drupal or Wordpress frequently release security updates.
+Make sure you’re logging in at least once a week to check for and install any new updates that may come out.
 This is especially critical for eCommerce sites that may store customer data in the back-end.

-By taking the necessary precautions, you can save your business from the loss of immeasurable time and money required to recover from data theft.
-For more help or advice, the team at Brave River Solutions welcomes you to contact us via the on-page form, or at 401-828-6611.
-We offer best-in-class security and IT solutions that will help you keep you business's information safe.
+By taking necessary precautions, you can save your business from the loss of immeasurable time and money required to recover from data theft.
+For more help or advice, the cyber security team at Brave River Solutions welcomes you to contact us.